MikkoVirenius/valu-site-manager/README.md

 Creating a site does the following:

 * Halts Vagrant (if running)
-* Creates a web root for the site in the `www` folder and provision folder containing three files: `vvv-init.sh` and `vvv-hosts` and `vvv-nginx.conf`
+* Creates a web root for the site in the `www` folder and `wp-cli.yml` file inside it.
+In addition script creates a provision folder containing three files: `vvv-init.sh` and `vvv-hosts` and `vvv-nginx.conf`
+	* `wp-cli.yml` tells WP-CLI that WordPress is in the public_html folder
 	* `vvv-init.sh` tells Vagrant to create a database if one does not exist and install the latest version of WordPress (via WP-CLI) the next time Vagrant is provisioned
-	* `wp-cli.yml` tells WP-CLI that WordPress is in the htdocs folder
 	* `vvv-hosts` contains the hosts entry to give your site a nice custom domain (the domain is set in the wizard)
-* Creates a file in the `nginx-config` folder to handle server settings for your site
+	* `vvv-nginx.conf` to handle server settings for your site
 * Restarts Vagrant with `vagrant up --provision`

-Provisioning Vagrant takes a couple of minutes, but this is a crucial step as it downloads WordPress into your site's htdocs directory and runs the installation.
+Provisioning Vagrant takes a couple of minutes, but this is a crucial step as it downloads WordPress into your site's public_html directory and runs the installation.
 If you want to skip provisioning and install WordPress manually, you can run the new site's `vvv-init.sh` file directly in the Vagrant shell.

 ## Site Teardown Wizard